Harness the Power of Data to Help Your Business Prosper

 Unlock the Power of Data-Driven Decision-Making

-By providing you with a solid foundation in business theory and practice as well as data science, the online Business Analytics specialization of Utica College’s Master of Science in Data Science teaches you how to use demographic trends, census information, and other databases to predict market and workforce developments — as well as risk.
+By providing you with a solid foundation in business theory and practice as well as data science, the online Business Analytics specialization of Utica University’s Master of Science in Data Science teaches you how to use demographic trends, census information, and other databases to predict market and workforce developments — as well as risk.

 Work alongside a faculty of data science practitioners with decades of experience, and benefit from a 100-percent online program that fits your personal and professional life.